11-month-old boy, 2-year-old girl killed in RV fire

-WHITEHALL, Ohio — Two small children were killed in an RV fire in Whitehall Sunday morning, according to police.
+WHITEHALL, Ohio — Two young children were killed in an RV fire in Whitehall Sunday morning, according to police.

 Police and the Whitehall Fire Department were called to the 4100 block of Rickenbacker Avenue around 11:40 a.m.

-After extinguishing the fire, police say an 11-month-old boy and a 2-year-old girl were found dead in the RV.
+After extinguishing the fire, police say a 11-month-old girl, Zoee Pack, and a 2-year-old boy, Ezra Payne, were found dead in the RV.

 Whitehall Assistant Chief Fire Chief K.J.
 Watts said the mother was in the front yard with burns from trying to save her children when fire crews arrived.

-Note: Editor's note: Whitehall police initially identified the victims as an 11-month-old boy and a 2-year-old girl.
-The copy above is updated to show the girl was 11 months old and the boy was two